-Lead Agency: The public agency that has the principal responsibility for performing or approving a project or action and is responsible for preparing environmental review documents in compliance with CEOA, NEPA, or both.
+Lead Agency: The public agency that has the principal responsibility for carrying out or approving a project or action and is responsible for preparing environmental review documents in compliance with CEQA and/or NEPA.

-L{eq}: A measure of the average noise level during a specified period of time.
+$L{eq}$ : A measure of the average noise level during a specified period of time.

-$L{eq}(h)$, dBA: Equivalent or average noise level for the noisiest hour, expressed in A-weighted decibels.
+Leq(h), dBA: Equivalent or average noise level for the noisiest hour, expressed in A-weighted decibels.